-Ensure that Virtual Private Cloud (VPC) firewall rules do not allow unrestricted access (i.e. 0.0.0.0/0) on TCP ports 20 and 21 in order to protect against attackers that use brute force methods to gain access to the virtual machine (VM) instances associated with the firewall rules.
+Ensure that Microsoft Azure network security groups (NSGs) do not allow unrestricted access on TCP ports 20 and 21 in order to protect against attackers that use brute force methods to gain access to Azure virtual machines associated with these NSGs.
 TCP ports 20 and 21 are used for data transfer and communication by the File Transfer Protocol (FTP) client-server applications.

-Allowing unrestricted FTP access to your Google Cloud virtual machine (VM) instances via VPC network firewall rules can increase opportunities for malicious activities such as brute-force attacks, FTP bounce attacks, spoofing, and packet capture attacks.
+Allowing unrestricted FTP access to your Azure virtual machines (VMs) via network security groups (NSGs) can increase opportunities for malicious activities such as brute-force attacks, FTP bounce attacks, spoofing and packet capture attacks.

-To determine if your Google Cloud VPC firewall rules allow unrestricted access on TCP ports 20 and 21, perform the following operations:
+To determine if your Azure network security groups allow unrestricted access on TCP ports 20 and 21 (FTP), perform the following actions

 Remediation / Resolution

-To update your VPC network firewall rules configuration in order to restrict File Transfer Protocol (FTP) access to trusted, authorized IP addresses or IP ranges only, perform the following operations:
+To update your Azure network security group FTP rule configuration in order to restrict Secure Shell access to specific, authorized entities only such as IP addresses or IP ranges, perform the following actions: